notnoop/java-apns/README.markdown

 Enhanced Notification Format
 ----------------

-You can use the enhanced notification format to get feetback from Apple about notifications that were unable to be processed.
+You can use the enhanced notification format to get feedback from Apple about notifications that were unable to be processed.

      String payload = APNS.newPayload()
                 .badge(3)